-This scenario for 2021-2023 has been conceived as a sequence of antecedent (precursor) climate events, ahead of a record-breaking heatwave at the summer peak, however, it can be seen as one extended climate event.
-The events are designed to be slightly beyond those captured in the recent historical record, however it is worth noting that a small step change in climate could result in major impacts, as there may be physical responses which are non-linear at the extremes.
-For example, some infrastructure, including (but not exclusively) solar panels, wind farms, and the Basslink interconnector, have thresholds beyond which they do not function.
+This scenario for 2021-2023 has been conceived as a sequence of antecedent (precursor) climate events, ahead of a record-breaking heatwave at the summer peak.
+However, it can be seen as one extended climate event.
+The events are designed to be slightly beyond those captured in the recent historical record.
+However, this amplification may result in significantly different impacts, since we are dealing with the tails of the distribution.
 The climatological background and historical context for the climate and synoptic conditions are given in Annexes B and C respectively.